-From international extravaganzas, to folk dancing jamborees in tiny villages, Switzerland — one of the most beautiful countries in the world Dropdown content — has masses of festivals and cultural events.
-As a result, there are a host of great things to do in Switzerland with kids Dropdown content.
-But this also means deciding the best time to visit Switzerland Dropdown content may well depend on the calendar of festivals in Switzerland.
+From international extravaganzas, to folk dancing jamborees in tiny villages, Switzerland — one of the most beautiful countries in the world — has masses of festivals and cultural events.
+As a result, there are a host of great things to do in Switzerland with kids.
+But this also means deciding the best time to visit Switzerland may well depend on the calendar of festivals in Switzerland.
 Read on for a run-down of exactly that.

 Held in the third week of January, the Grindelwald Snow Festival features inventive snow sculptures created by artists from around the world.